Love Island: All Stars series 1: Future appearances

-Casey O'Gorman returned for series 2 of Love Island: All Stars.
-He late competed on season two of Love Island Games alongside Toby Aromolaran.
+In 2025, Casey O'Gorman returned for series 2 of Love Island: All Stars.
+He later competed on season two of Love Island Games alongside Toby Aromolaran.

+In 2026, Toby Aromolaran and Anton Danyluk competed on the fourth series of Celebrity Ex on the Beach.

-Coupling
+Coupling and elimination history

 The original couples were chosen by the voting public.
 On 11 January, four days before the launch, a vote opened on the app for viewers to decide which boy each girl should couple up with.